Clifra-Jones/Meraki-API-V1/README.md

 # Meraki-API-V1

-## This is the mot recent module.
+## This is the most recent module.
 You should use this module as opposed to the V0 module.
+## The V0 module will still work but lacks many features found here.

 ## INSTALLATION